nikbearbrown/branding-and-ai/chapters/19-professional-presence-and-launch.md

 ### Warm-Up

-**W1.
-Coherence Properties in the Airbnb Deck** Identify the three coherence properties from the first section (argument coherence, specific numbers, team weight) in the Airbnb deck.
+**W1.** Identify the three coherence properties from the Airbnb deck analysis (argument coherence, specific numbers, team weight) in the deck's ten slides.
 For each property, name the specific slide where it is most visible and explain in one sentence what the slide does that a vague version of the same slide would not.

-*Tests Objective 1.
-Difficulty: Low.*

-**W2.
-Responsibility to Outcome**
+*(Tests coherence principle comprehension — difficulty: low)*

-Take one bullet from your current resume that is written as a responsibility statement.
+**W2.** Take one bullet from your current resume that is written as a responsibility statement.
 Rewrite it as an outcome statement.
 If you do not have a specific number, add a `[verify with X]` placeholder and identify exactly where you would go to find the number.

-*Tests Objective 2.
-Difficulty: Low.*

-**W3.
-Archetype-to-Platform Alignment**
+*(Tests outcome-oriented bullet construction — difficulty: low)*

-For your archetype from Chapter 3, identify the social-media platform that fits best and the one that fits worst.
+**W3.** For your archetype from Chapter 1, identify the social-media platform that fits best and the one that fits worst.
 In two sentences, explain why the fit ranking follows from the archetype's core motivation.

-*Tests Objective 5.
-Difficulty: Low.*
+*(Tests archetype-to-platform alignment — difficulty: low)*

 ---

 ### Application

-**A1.
-ATS Resume Build**
-Build the ATS-optimized version of your resume.
+**A1.** Build the ATS-optimized version of your resume.
 Run it through a parser tool (Jobscan or Resume Worded).
 Document the parse rate and identify the three fields the ATS had the most difficulty reading.
 Revise until no critical fields are being dropped.

-*Tests Objective 2.
-Difficulty: Medium.*

-**A2.
-Ten-Slide Deck Production**
+*(Tests ATS format discipline — difficulty: medium)*

-Build your ten-slide final presentation using the structure from the presentation section.
-For each slide, write the speaker note (what you would say while the slide is on screen, in 1.5–2 minutes of spoken content).
+**A2.** Build your ten-slide final presentation using the structure from the presentation section.
+For each slide, write the speaker note — what you would say while the slide is on screen, in 1.5–2 minutes of spoken content.
 Time the full walk-through.
 If it exceeds twenty minutes, identify which slide is running long and edit until you are at or under twenty.

-*Tests Objective 3.
-Difficulty: Medium.*

-**A3.
-Pre-Presentation Coherence Test**
+*(Tests ten-slide pitch construction — difficulty: medium)*

-Deliver the presentation once to a classmate before the formal final.
+**A3.** Deliver the presentation once to a classmate before the formal final.
 After the delivery, ask them three questions: what is the one thing this presentation is arguing; what specifically is being built; and what do you want me to do.
 If they cannot answer all three specifically, identify which slides are failing the coherence test and revise.

-*Tests Objective 4.
-Difficulty: Medium.*

-**A4.
-Launch Post**
+*(Tests live coherence under audience conditions — difficulty: medium)*

-Write your launch post for LinkedIn (or Substack if your archetype calls for it).
+**A4.** Write your launch post for LinkedIn (or Substack if your archetype calls for it).
 Open in a specific scene — not "I'm excited to announce."
 Include the portfolio URL and the AI tool URL.
 End with a specific ask.
 Post it during or immediately after the final presentation week.

-*Tests Objective 5.
-Difficulty: Medium.*
+*(Tests launch post construction and actual publication — difficulty: medium)*

 ---

 ### Synthesis

-**S1.
-Counter-Argument on Coherence**
-The chapter argues that coherence beats polish — that a plain deck with a coherent argument outperforms a beautiful deck with ten different arguments.
+**S1.** The chapter argues that coherence beats polish — that a plain deck with a coherent argument outperforms a beautiful deck with ten different arguments.
 Design the strongest counter-argument: are there contexts where polish matters more than coherence?
 Name the specific context, the specific evaluator, and the specific reason polish would dominate.
 Then evaluate: does your counter-argument undermine the chapter's central claim, or does it identify a boundary condition where the claim does not apply?
 (300 words.)

-*Tests Objective 1.
-Difficulty: Medium–High.*
+*(Tests coherence principle under adversarial scrutiny — difficulty: medium-high)*

-**S2.
-Brand Strategy × Presentation Coherence Check** Take your brand strategy from Chapter 8 and your final presentation.
+**S2.** Take your brand strategy from Chapter 8 and your final presentation.
 Run the internal consistency check: does every slide express the same archetype and voice as the brand strategy document?
 Identify any slide that contradicts the strategy document — a different tone, a different claim about the audience, a different positioning sentence — and revise it to align.
 Document what you changed and why.
 (400 words.)

-*Tests Objectives 1 and 4.
-Difficulty: High.*

-**S3.
-Post-Course Plan with Reasoning**
+*(Tests cross-artifact coherence — difficulty: high)*

-Write your post-course plan: three portfolio additions, three published pieces, five relationship engagements, all with specific deadlines.
+**S3.** Write your post-course plan: three portfolio additions, three published pieces, five relationship engagements, all with specific deadlines.
 For each commitment, explain in one sentence why it is this item specifically — why this case study and not another, why this person and not a different one.
 The reasoning is the exercise; the reasoning prevents the plan from being aspirational rather than actual.
 (300–400 words.)

-*Tests Objective 6.
-Difficulty: High.*
+*(Tests whether the student can produce a specific compounding plan rather than a list of intentions — difficulty: high)*

 ---

 ### Challenge

-**C1.
-Craft vs. Presence**
-The "Still puzzling" section names a limit of the coherence framework: some technically polished pitches read as performative, while some visibly imperfect pitches land powerfully because the speaker is unmistakably present.
+**C1.** The "Still puzzling" section names a limit of the coherence framework: some technically polished pitches read as performative, while some visibly imperfect pitches land powerfully because the speaker is unmistakably present.
 What distinguishes a pitch that is polished and present from one that is polished and performative?
 Design a rubric with at least four dimensions that a pitch coach could use to evaluate this distinction.
 Each dimension should produce a clear better/worse judgment when applied to a specific pitch moment.
 (400 words.)

-*Tests the limits of the coherence framework.
-Difficulty: Very High.*
+*(Open-ended — tests the limits of the coherence framework — difficulty: challenge)*

-**C2.
-The Durability Bet**
-The Spence signaling argument predicts that the signals you have produced — deployed tool, positioned brand, published writing, coherent presentation — are separating signals because they are still costly to produce.
+**C2.** The Spence signaling argument predicts that the artifacts you have produced — deployed tool, positioned brand, published writing, coherent presentation — are separating signals because they remain costly to produce.
 Suppose AI tooling advances over the next three years to the point where all of these artifacts can be produced in an afternoon with a good prompt.
 Which of the four verbs (Ideate, Build, Brand, Ship) would remain costly, and which would cheapen?
 What would the new separating signals be?
 (400–500 words.)

-*Tests the book's central bet about the durability of the costly signals the course teaches.
-Difficulty: Very High.*
+*(Tests the book's central bet about signal durability — difficulty: challenge)*

 ---